realvnc-labs/tacoscript/README.md

 ## Configuration

 The configuration file has yaml format.
 The file consists of a list of scripts which define a single desired state of the host system.
-A desired state can be an installed program or a file at certain location or a running daemon.
+A desired state can be an installed program or a file or a running service.

-Here is the minimal tacoscript.yaml:
+Here is the minimal possible tacoscript.yaml:

     # unique id of the script, can be any string